United Church of Christ: "God Is Still Speaking" identity campaign

 At the 2003 General Synod, the United Church of Christ began a campaign with "emphasis on expanding the UCC's name-brand identity through modern advertising and marketing".
 Formally launched during the advent season in 2004, the campaign included a coordinated program of evangelism and hospitality training for congregations paired with national and local television "brand" advertising, known as the "God is Still Speaking" campaign or "The Stillspeaking Initiative".
 The initiative was themed around the quotation "Never place a period where God has placed a comma" attributed to Gracie Allen.
-Campaign materials, including print and broadcast advertising as well as merchandise, featured the quote and a large comma with a visual theme in red and black.
-United Church of Christ congregations were asked to opt into the campaign, signifying their support as well as their willingness to receive training on hospitality and evangelism.
+Campaign materials, including print and broadcast advertising and merchandise, featured the quote and a large comma with a visual theme in red and black.
+United Church of Christ congregations were asked to opt into the campaign, signifying their support and willingness to receive training on hospitality and evangelism.
 An evangelism event was held in Atlanta in August 2005 to promote the campaign.
 Several renewal groups panned the ad campaign for its efforts to create an ONA/progressive perception of the UCC identity despite its actual majority in centrist/moderate viewpoints.
 According to John Evans, associate professor of sociology at University of California, San Diego, "The UCC is clearly going after a certain niche in American society who are very progressive and have a particular religious vision that includes inclusiveness...They are becoming the religious brand that is known for this."